Students file lawsuit against colleges in bribery scandal

 Erica Olsen and Kalea Woods say they were denied a fair opportunity to apply to Yale and USC.

-They say the alleged scheme allowed “unqualified students” to be admitted to “highly selective universities.”
+They say the alleged scheme gave “unqualified students” admission to “highly selective universities.”

 Most Read Nation & World Stories